Visit Steven’s website Wild Endurance Wilderness Challenge.

-On Friday, July 19th, I left Boise and drove up to the Mallard Larkins Pioneer Area of the Clearwater National Forest.
-Hannah McLean mapped out this route for the Wild Idaho Endurance Challenge, and I was anxious to go explore a greener part of the state.
-7 hours later I parked at the small pull off for the Black Mountain Trail, located just east of the Canyon Work Center.
+This is a trip report from a hike/run I did in a less-visited area of Northern Idaho recently–ENE of Orofino.
+On July 19th, I left Boise and drove up to the Mallard Larkins Pioneer Area of the Clearwater National Forest.
+Hannah McLean mapped out this route for the Wild Idaho Endurance Challenge and I was anxious to go explore a greener part of the state.
+7 hours later I parked at the small pullout for the Black Mountain Trail located just east of the Canyon Work Center.

 The Black Lake Trail, which connects Black Mountain to The Nub Trail, is faint and can be difficult to follow at times.
 I lost the trail twice.
 The second time, instead of climbing down the rocks and steep slope, I traversed the hillside and continued east until the trail rose back up to meet me.
-Trail 97, the connector to Isabella Creek, is only two miles long and easy to follow with only a little bit of overgrowth and a couple blowdowns on the north end.
+Trail 97 (the connector to Isabella Creek) is only 2 miles long and is easy to follow with only a little bit of overgrowth and a couple blowdowns at the north end.
 I took the left fork at the next junction and started hustling down the Isabella Creek Trail.
-I wish I could have run more since I knew I had another big climb up Elmer Creek coming up, but Isabella Creek is just overgrown enough, with just enough blowdowns, and just enough creek crossings to make getting into a nice running rhythm difficult.
+I wish that I could have run more since I knew that I had another big climb up Elmer Creek coming up, but Isabella Creek is just overgrown enough, with just enough blowdowns and just enough creek crossings to make getting into a nice running rhythm difficult.
 The silver lining is that this gives you more time to enjoy the occasional views that open up to the north.

 The first mile was steep but open and easy to follow.
 However, once I hit the old burn area from a fire back in 2003, I quickly found myself pushing through 3+ foot overgrown vegetation, many times not even being able to see the ground at my feet.
-I certainly didn’t want to get caught in this section in the dark, so I kept shuffling down the mountain as fast as I could and trying to stick to the most obvious path, hoping I was on the right track and intermittently checking the GPS to confirm.
+I certainly didn’t want to get caught in this section in the dark, so I kept shuffling down the mountain as fast as I could and trying to stick to the most obvious path, hoping that I was on the right track and intermittently checking the GPS to confirm.
 Surprisingly, I was very successful and didn’t get lost or off trail once.
-As I got down to lower elevations, the thick scrub persisted, but there was more of a corridor through the trees that made travel a bit easier.
-Before long, and with fading light, I popped out onto a hillside with sandy, rocky switchbacks down and found myself back on Forest Road 247 on the North Fork Clearwater River.
+As I got down to lower elevations, the thick scrub persisted but there was more of a corridor through the trees that made travel a bit easier.
+Before long and with fading light, I popped out onto a hillside with sandy, rocky switchbacks down and found myself back on FSR-247 on the North Fork Clearwater River.
 I turned right and ran on the road for about 2.75 miles until I arrived back at the van.
-45 miles in 15 hours and 6 minutes with 15,000 feet of climbing.
+I covered 45 miles in 15 hours and 6 minutes with 15,000 feet of elevation gain.

 Afterthoughts: I’m glad that I went up Black Mountain and down The Nub Trail.
-As difficult as it was to come down The Nub with all the overgrowth, I think it would be that much harder going up, as well as damn near impossible in the dark.
-However, I think it would be faster to go counter-clockwise around the northern loop of the route rather than clockwise, the way I went.
+As difficult as it was to come down The Nub with all of the overgrowth, I think it would be that much harder going up, as well as damn near impossible in the dark.
+However, I think it would be faster to go counter-clockwise around the northern loop of the route rather than clockwise (the way I went).
 I think there are more sections of trail that you would be able to run, and going down Elmer Creek would probably be easier than going down Isabella Creek.
-I really enjoyed how green and wet this area is, and there is enough water along the route to not have to worry about running out.
-Black Mtn Trail and The Nub Trail are pretty dry though, so fill up before getting on these.
-The mosquitos were moderately bad, but they only bothered me when I stopped to take pictures, get snacks out, or fill up water.
-As long as I was moving, I didn’t notice them at all, but there were flies buzzing around a good amount of the time.
+I really enjoyed how green and wet this area is and there is enough water along the route to not have to worry about running out.
+Black Mountain Trail and The Nub Trail are pretty dry though, so fill up before getting on those trails.
+The mosquitoes were moderately bad but they only bothered me when I stopped to take pictures, get snacks out or fill up water.
+As long as I was moving, I didn’t notice them at all but there were flies buzzing around a good amount of the time.
 Overall, this is a beautiful wilderness area of Idaho.
 Definitely worth the drive to this remote place.